 Lowlights don't require as many salon visits as highlights do, no matter how they're painted on.
 When you've chosen a shade that's as close to your base color as possible, your maintenance is a bit more laid back.
 Rather than first stripping the hair and then going back in to redeposit the desired tone—which is how highlights work—gray hair is already naturally stripped of color so all that's left to do is add the desired tone back to the hair.

-Consider a semi-permanent color: Instead of a color deposit, which is what permanent colors do, semi-permanent colors will simply coat the cuticle, which is much less damaging.
+Consider a semi-permanent color: Instead of a color deposit, which is what permanent colors do, semi-permanent colors will temporarily deposit color on the surface of the hair.
 Gray hair often has the tendency to feel dried out, so using a semi-permanent color that doesn't open up the hair shaft and alter your strands' porosity levels will leave your grays feeling silkier, smoother, and in much better condition.

 Lowlights That Last